rsksmart/devportal-1.0/rif/multisig/contracts.md

 layout: rsk
 title: RIF Multisig Architecture - Safe Contracts
 description: use this set of smart contracts to create multi-signature wallets
-tags: rif gnosis smart-contracts solidity
+tags: rif, multisig, gnosis, smart-contracts, solidity
 ---

 There are 3 main contracts involved in RIF Multisig: